aryanvar/Cricketers-Info/README.md

 #BRIAN LARA
 Brian Charles Lara, TC, OCC, AM is a Trinidadian former international cricketer, widely acknowledged as one of the greatest batsmen of all time.

+#prithvi Shaw
+Prithvi Pankaj Shaw is an Indian international cricketer who played for the Indian cricket team in all formats.
+He currently plays for Mumbai in domestic cricket and Delhi Capitals in the Indian Premier